 3 steps for insurance companies to begin solving for distracted driving

-I think back a few years ago while stopped at a red light with my daughter in the backseat, and the car behind me glided right into the back of my car.
+I think back to a few years ago when I was stopped at a red light with my daughter in the backseat.
+Out of nowhere, the car behind me glided right into my rear-end.
 A quick apology and an offer to foot the bill to replace my bumper – he’d clearly been texting while he hit me.

-If you work at an insurance company (or simply love the insurance industry as I do!) here’s my take on the biggest potential opportunities to help stop distracted driving, reduce costs, and save lives.
-And if you know me well and the joy I get from making lists – check this one out …
+If you work for an insurance company or love the industry as I do, here’s my list on the biggest potential opportunities to help stop distracted driving, reduce costs, and save lives:

 Leverage Real-World Behavioral Driving Data

 - Collect and analyze mobile phone telematics data.
 Without measurable data, your strategies for improvement are only guesses.